 Instead of manually checking logs from firewalls, antivirus, EDR, email filters, and other security tools, a SIEM collects everything in one place, correlates different signals, and alerts users when something suspicious happens.

-The basic tasks that a SIEM handles include:
+The core capabilities of a SIEM include:

 Do Small Businesses Need a SIEM?
 Practical Benefits and Use Cases

 While small businesses (up to 100 users, about one subnet of IPs) typically have fewer IT assets, managing such an environment can be challenging.
-Complexity generally has more causes than scale alone.

 Considering heterogeneous IT infrastructure (on-premises servers, cloud services, SaaS applications), outsourced IT services, BYOD, and daily routines such as change and user management on one hand and limited, usually overwhelmed, IT staff on the other, things quickly become unmanageable.